 ~ Contact potential vendors, entertainers, special guests about their special needs.

 P R E - E V E N T

 You've planned and reviewed many aspects of your event...which may be a repeat of past affairs, or something wholly new.
 One thing that many organizers overlook is designing the event's layout...let alone attempting some form of dry run.
 You can actually conduct a practice drill on a large format diagram of the event layout, or at least utilize a dry erase board.
 This can even become a fun exercise, utilizing chess pieces, or paper cutouts to represent people, equipment, etc. Such a practice will allow you to determine points for: check-in for vendors, staff, performs, and special events; reception area for last-minute gifts, donations, auction items.

-Many things will occur unexpectedly during any event.
+No matter how well you plan for an event, unexpected things will occur.
 Some are positive, like the unexpected attendance of of members of the media or the world of entertainment.
 Others, such as medical emergencies are not so pleasant, but must be planned for.
 One of the easiest items to overlook is taking photos and making videos.
 These images, with or without sound, can provide wonderful material for concurrent or future promotion.
 I think most of you may be aware that many book fairs provide live streaming images of their days' events!